Reloaded-Project/Reloaded.Project.Configurations/README.md

 In each project you should make a `.solutionItems` folder and add any useful files (as existing files) from the folder the `.sln` is contained in; such that it's visible from the IDE.

+## File Layout

+It is recommended to place all source code under either a `Source` folder or a `src` folder.

 ## Documentation

 If documentation is required, please follow the guidelines for [Reloaded MkDocs Theme](https://reloaded-project.github.io/Reloaded.MkDocsMaterial.Themes.R2/Pages/)